 - Let set an hour

-- The longer you cook them, the less ‘gassy’ they will be on your digestive system!
+- The longer you cook beans, the less ‘gassy’ they will be on your digestive system!

 - The more you eat beans, the less they affect your digestion.
 You get used to them

-- When beans are done, ladle them into individual containers large enough to make two to four meals
+- Check for tenderness and when beans are done, ladle them into individual containers large enough to make two to four meals and put in refrigerator

 - Freeze the rest and defrost as needed

-- Be sure to eat your beans with brown rice or over a potato
+- Be sure to eat your beans with brown rice or on a potato